leoucl1/RobbingHood/README.md

 P.S.
 I am not robbing any hoods, I am not on any type of smoke, do not come and try to rob my hood.
 Thanks

 P.P.S.
 This will not be a vibecoded project I actually want to learn from this shit - any AI used will solely be for learning purposes, the rest is straight from the dome.

+OK i somehow frauded a trader role in the crypto space can abandon this now lol